Skip to main content

 2. Send information to patients

-Send correct information to patients (to return to pharmacy for recycling or disposal).
+Send information to patients to return inhalers to pharmacy for recycling or disposal via text message

 You can send patients an information leaflet on returning inhalers to the pharmacy for safe disposal.